We have been actively

 Click here to read some of our testimonials!

-help you sell your Black, White, or Tan Singer 221 Sewing Machine, your Singer 222 Freearm
+buy and sell Black, White, and Tan Singer 221 Sewing Machines,

 WWII Era Crinkle Finish Featherweight